secondsight/secondsight-hardware/README.md

 at the front of the visor.
 The optics mounting hardware is printed inside the visor.

+### visor-C.stl

+In this variant, the body slopes smoothly from the face to the phone with no flaring at all.
+The optics mounting hardware is printed inside the visor.

 ### visor-assembled.stl

 This is an STL that is not meant to be printed.
 This STL only serves as